Islam in Southeast Asia: Process of Islamization

-Modern Islam in Southeast Asia
+Islam in Modern Southeast Asia

 Muslims in Southeast Asia come from a variety of ethnic groups and backgrounds and speak a number of different languages, including Thai, Burmese, Malay, Marano, Tausug, Bahasa Indonesia, Javanese, and Chinese.
 Daily practices vary among countries and different regions within each country.
 Many of these differences relate to government policies and also on whether Muslims make up the majority or minority of the country's population.

 Islam in Southeast Asia is multi-faceted and multi-layered.
 Different interpretations of the faith have resulted in a variety of groups.
 In Indonesia, there is the Nahdlatul Ulama, which preaches closely to the Shafi`i school of legal accretion, and the Muhammadiyah, whose outlook is a blend of modernist ideals with Islamic thoughts.
 Along with these two major groups, other Islamic groups also played an important role in Indonesian society, politics and economy, with their followers forming Islamic civil groups and political parties.